-I have focused the majority of my career on teaching physical techniques that provide people with a step-by-step approach to building masterful body awareness.
-Yoga for me is a practice of becoming more self-aware and the asana practice is the perfect place to develop physical self-awareness.
+I have focused most of my career on teaching physical techniques that provide people with a step-by-step approach to building masterful body awareness.
+Yoga for me is a practice of becoming more self-aware, and the asana practice is the perfect place to develop physical self-awareness.

 Where I teach

-In 2014, I left the comforts of teaching full-time in Manhattan and decided to tour full-time around the U.S., Europe, and Asia.
-At this time I do not have a home base studio, but I do host Chromatic Yoga trainings out of my home in Connecticut three times a year.
-I am fortunate enough to have been able to build a career around the world and to connect with students who are as curious as me about the practice.
+In 2014, I left the comforts of teaching full-time in Manhattan and decided to tour around the US, Europe, and Asia.
+At this time, I do not have a home base studio, but three times a year, I host Chromatic Yoga trainings out of my home in Connecticut.
+I am fortunate enough to have been able to build a career around the world and to connect with students who are as curious as I am about the practice.

 from Sleeping on Benches to Sleeping on airplanes

-Eventually, I moved in with my grandfather who lived at the end of the subway line in Queens.
-I now had a place to sleep at night and began a friendship with my grandfather that I am eternally grateful for.
+Eventually, I moved in with my grandfather, who lived at the end of the subway line in Queens.
+I now had a place to sleep at night, and I began a friendship with my grandfather that I am eternally grateful for.
 This gave me just enough stability that I could continue to pursue my studies and develop my career.

 With a Little Luck

-One day I showed up to assist my mentor’s class at Pure Yoga in Manhattan and through a miscommunication, he didn’t show.
+One day I showed up to assist my mentor’s class at Pure Yoga in Manhattan, and through a miscommunication, he didn’t show.
 I quickly told the front desk that I would be happy to cover.
-The only other teacher in the building was the manager who just finished teaching a hot yoga class.
-She knew who I was and without any questions, she said “sure, let him teach.”
+The only other teacher in the building was the manager, who had just finished teaching a hot yoga class.
+She knew who I was and without any questions, she said “Sure, let him teach.”
 Up until then, I had only assisted the students physically, with little verbal exchange, so I was excited at the opportunity to verbally share with them.
-After the class, everyone submitted feedback to the club requesting that I teach a class.
-I immediately got hired and was asked the famous question “where did you do your teacher training”.
+After the class, everyone submitted feedback to the club, requesting that I teach a class.
+I immediately got hired and was asked the famous question: “Where did you do your teacher training?”
 How to explain that your stepmom spent the last year training you informally every day?
 Well, it didn’t fly with the club, but they signed me up for their teacher training so I could officially be a certified teacher.

 An Unexpected Opportunity

 Directly after my first official teacher training, I was given a scholarship to a training that I had no idea I wanted, but it was a game-changer.
-I had a real enthusiasm for technique and anatomy but had very little formal training.
-I walked into Day 1 of the Yoga TuneUp training and quickly realized I was exactly where I needed to be.
-We studied the muscles, bones, joints, and how they all related to the yoga practice.
-Right after the training, I began teaching a YTU class at the studio and it opened up the doors to private yoga.
-All of a sudden people were asking me questions about their knees, back, neck, shoulders.
-I didn’t have the answers of course, but I was more than willing to do the research and get back to anyone that approached me.
+I had a real enthusiasm for technique and anatomy, but I had very little formal training.
+I walked into Day 1 of Yoga TuneUp training and quickly realized I was exactly where I needed to be.
+We studied the muscles, bones, and joints and how they all relate to the yoga practice.
+Right after the training, I began teaching a YTU class at the studio, and it opened the doors to private yoga.
+All of a sudden, people were asking me questions about their knees, back, neck, and shoulders.
+I didn’t have the answers of course, but I was more than willing to do the research and get back to anyone who approached me.

 said a woman to me after class one day.
-I said, “I’m sorry I don’t know how to work with you on this.”
-She insisted that I work with her, and told me she begged her doctors for nine months before surgery to try a holistic approach.
-I agreed, under the condition that she see a physical therapist and a chiropractor, and that they communicate with me each week.
-We began our sessions, and shortly in she was convinced this would work, but I was not.
-I had to learn and learn fast in order to keep up with the anatomical jargon of the professionals.
-We developed routines to help her build integrity around her spine, and I was forced to find ways of explaining the exact sensation I was looking for her to feel.
+I said, “I’m sorry, I don’t know how to work with you on this.”
+She insisted that I work with her, and she told me that she had begged her doctors to let her try a holistic approach for 9 months before surgery.
+I agreed, under the condition that she see a physical therapist and a chiropractor and that they communicate with me each week.
+We began our sessions, and shortly in, she was convinced this would work, but I was not.
+I had to learn, and learn fast, in order to keep up with the anatomical jargon of the professionals.
+We developed routines to help her build integrity around her spine, and I was forced to find ways to explain the exact sensation I was looking for her to feel.
 I became articulate with my words, and we became communicative about the experience.
 This formed the style of yoga that I teach today.

-After 9 months of working with my client’s doctors, they said she was no longer a candidate for surgery.
-My private client base grew exponentially, and I was grinding away teaching 20+ public classes a week.
+I worked with my client’s doctors, and after 9 months, they said she was no longer a candidate for surgery.
+My private client base grew exponentially, and I was also grinding away teaching 20+ public classes a week.
 I eventually burnt out and had to rethink what I was doing and why.
-I tried teaching a workshop where only a few students showed, and it proved to be a lot of effort for very little return.
-Though I had gained success in public classes and private clients I was so energetically burnt that I was ready to give up and search for a new career path.
+I tried teaching a workshop, but only a few students showed, and it proved to be a lot of effort for very little return.
+Though I had gained success with public classes and private clients, I was so energetically burnt that I was ready to give up and search for a new career path.
 I decided to go back to learning.
-I began the long path of studying to become an Anusara teacher, which was the style I first began learning with my stepmom.
+I began the long path of studying to become a teacher of Anusara, which was the style I first began learning with my stepmom.
 I found my meditation and philosophy teacher, Rudrani Farbman, who reinvigorated my passion for the yoga practice.
 This was a huge turn for me.
 My teaching became more effective, powerful, and empowering for my students, but I was still stuck teaching too much and not able to live a peaceful life.

-As fate would have it, in 2012 my AcroYoga teacher Jason Nemer said to me “why don’t you teach a Handstand workshop?”
-I took his advice and much to my surprise I had a great turnout of 30 students.
-I did it again the next month and had 50, then 65, and it continued to sell out the room monthly for the next year and a half.
+As fate would have it, my AcroYoga teacher, Jason Nemer, said to me in 2012, “Why don’t you teach a handstand workshop?”
+I took his advice, and much to my surprise, I had a great turnout of 30 students.
+I did it again the next month and had 50, then 65, and the workshop continued to sell out the room monthly for the next year and a half.

 Time for Change

-While my touring schedule picked up on the weekends, I was still holding down full-time classes in Manhattan.
+As my touring schedule picked up on the weekends, I was still holding down full-time classes in Manhattan.
 For whatever reason, the areas I was invited to teach in were always in beautiful nature-rich areas, which created a stark contrast when I would return to the city.
-The lights, the sounds, the pace, became increasingly more challenging for me.
+The lights, the sounds, the pace became increasingly more challenging for me.
 It was time for a change.
 Long story short, I picked up and left Manhattan for the countryside of Connecticut.
-I bought my first home, and now had a mortgage and car to pay for with no steady job, but I knew somehow I would make it work.
-I decided to give a go at being a full-time touring yoga instructor.
-Within six months, my weekends were packed and now, thanks to circumstances, opportunity, and the courage to say yes to new things, I found myself spending much of my tours in Europe.
+I bought my first home and now had a mortgage and car to pay for with no steady job, but I knew somehow I would make it work.
+I decided to have a go at being a full-time touring yoga instructor.
+Within 6 months, my weekends were packed and then, thanks to circumstances, opportunity, and the courage to say yes to new things, I found myself spending many of my tours in Europe.

-Thanks to the generosity and trust from, my now best friend Young Ho Kim, I was presented with the chance to teach around Germany and Austria.
-Each conference exposed me to new students, many of which were studio owners, and leaders of yoga festivals and conferences.
-This leads me to where I am today.
+Thanks to the generosity and trust of my now best friend, Young Ho Kim, I was presented with the chance to teach around Germany and Austria.
+Each conference exposed me to new students, many of which were studio owners and leaders of yoga festivals and conferences.
+This led me to where I am today.

 Where I Am Today

-Today I travel to teach yoga internationally through the U.S., Canada, Europe, and Asia.
+Today I travel to teach yoga internationally throughout the US, Canada, Europe, and Asia.
 I share what I consider to be a unique style of yoga that places a huge emphasis on technique and sensation-based physical awareness.
 All of my workshops have a target sensation based on one or more muscle activations.
-While I often sequence to a peak posture, the emphasis is more on what I call a “Peak Action”.
+While I often sequence to a peak posture, the emphasis is more on what I call a “peak action.”
 My goal is that students walk out understanding something new about their body.
-The other side of my teaching is on awareness of the mind, and most often I provide students with teachings derived from the elements (Earth, Water, Fire, Air, Space) as a basis for self-reflection.
+The other focus of my teaching is on awareness of the mind, and most often I provide students with teachings derived from the elements (Earth, Water, Fire, Air, Space) as a basis for self-reflection.
 Rather than providing a right and wrong way of doing something, I do my best to open up options for students to experience and then reflect, to make decisions about what is appropriate for them at that time.

-In my travels, I noticed a necessity in the yoga world: community.
+On my travels, I noticed a necessity in the yoga world: community.
 As the practice has expanded, the community has diluted, especially among yoga teachers.
-I wanted to create something; a school, a community, a way for yoga teachers to celebrate their unique individuality while belonging to something bigger than just themselves.
-I craved it and I knew others did as well.
+I wanted to create something – a school, a community, a way for yoga teachers to celebrate their unique individuality while belonging to something larger than just themselves.
+I craved it, and I knew others did as well.
 I developed Chromatic Yoga in 2014, but it took 2 years until it was ready to be shared.
-In 2016 the first Chromatic Yoga training was held at my home in Connecticut, where I shared my vision with 10 of my closest students, each with their own unique teaching styles.
-I told them “I want to create a school of yoga that is centered around community, growth, and authenticity.”
-Today there are 26 Chromatic Yoga instructors world-wide and 3 levels of Chromatic trainings that each happen once a year in Connecticut.
+In 2016, the first Chromatic Yoga training was held at my home in Connecticut, where I shared my vision with 10 of my closest students, each with their own unique teaching style.
+I told them, “I want to create a school of yoga that is centered around community, growth, and authenticity.”
+Today, there are 26 Chromatic Yoga instructors worldwide and 3 levels of Chromatic trainings that each happen once a year in Connecticut.

 That inquisitive and unrelenting spirit laid the foundation for Matt to begin a devoted yoga practice.
 When coupled with his passion to understand the physics and subtle alignment of the body, Matt’s dharma as a teacher came into focus.

-Originally from Sea Cliff, Long Island, Giordano spent seven years developing his teaching style living in Manhattan, where he taught at local studios (Pure NYC, Equinox).
+Originally from Sea Cliff, Long Island, Giordano spent 7 years developing his teaching style while living in Manhattan, where he taught at local studios (Pure NYC, Equinox).
 Matt now travels internationally to teach his signature technique-based style of yoga, educating yoga students on how to use their bodies in a profound and life-changing way.
-Well-known for his ability to guide students deeply into postures with his refined attention to detail and precise action cues, Giordano is an adept guide for students of all-levels at festivals, workshops, and in his weekly studio classes.
-His study of biomechanics and integrative mind-body techniques informs his teaching, as he draws upon wisdom from traditions of yoga, martial arts (Aikido and Tae Kwan Do), acrobatics, AcroYoga, and Thai Yoga Massage.
+Well known for his ability to guide students deeply into postures with his refined attention to detail and precise action cues, Giordano is an adept guide for students of all levels at festivals, workshops, and in his weekly studio classes.
+His study of biomechanics and integrative mind-body techniques informs his teaching, as he draws upon wisdom from traditions of yoga, martial arts (Aikido and Tae Kwon Do), acrobatics, AcroYoga, and Thai Yoga Massage.
 Matt is known to inspire humble confidence, allowing students to find ease while expanding the edge of their comfort zones.

-In 2016 Matt created and founded an international school of yoga that focuses on community, growth, and authentic teaching, and hosts trainings each year out of his home in northwest Connecticut.
+In 2016, Matt created and founded an international school of yoga that focuses on community, growth and authentic teaching, and he hosts trainings each year out of his home in northwest Connecticut.